 The Sonicare Series 2 is decently stable off of the base, withstanding minor jolts without falling over, but wasn't terribly stable on the charging base.

 The base isn't very large, so it can be a little top heavy.

 For our final metric, worth the final 10% of the score, we compared the battery life of each toothbrush.
-We ran each brush continuously until it died, as well as noted if there is a battery level indicator to determine scores.
-Continuing a trend, the Series 2 again earned a 6 out of 10 for its slightly higher than average performance.
-You can see how this stacks up to the rest of the pack in the chart below.
+We ran each brush for two minutes, twice a day, and scored them on how many days they lasted.
+The Series 2 earned a 6 out of 10 for its slightly higher than average performance, comparing decently well to the rest of the group.

-Earning the Best Buy award, the Series 2 is a great value, offering across the board solid performance at a price that is significantly more palatable than some of the top models.
+The Series 2 is a great value, delivering solid results across the board at a price that is significantly more palatable than some of the top models.

 All in all, you can't go wrong with the Sonicare Series 2 if you are shopping on a budget and value comfort over cleaning skills.
-While it can't match the plaque removing prowess of the Oral-B Pro 1000, our other budget pick, the Sonicare Series 2 is significantly less abrasive to sensitive gums and overall much more comfortable to use.
+While it can't match the plaque removing prowess of the Oral-B Pro 1000 or other rotation-oscillation brushes, the Sonicare Series 2 is significantly less abrasive to sensitive gums and overall much more comfortable to use.

 — David Wise and Austin Palmer